-- Engage the community in establishing a clear vision for the station area, - Better integrate light rail into the neighborhood, - ► Take advantage of the station location by making it easier to access, and - Optimize the benefits of the light rail investment.
+- Engage the community in establishing a clear vision for the station area, - Better integrate light rail into the neighborhood, - Take advantage of the station location by making it easier to access, and - Optimize the benefits of the light rail investment.

 The East Main Station Area Planning Citizen Advisory Committee is a group of residents and business owners from the study area appointed by the City Council to carry out the objectives listed above.
+Dear Mayor Stokes and City Councilmembers:

 The East Main Station Area Planning Citizen Advisory Committee (CAC) is pleased to present the City Council with our vision for the East Main station area (Chapter 2) and recommendations for achieving that vision (Chapter 5).
 Our work was guided by the objectives established by the City Council at the formation of our group in August 2014.
 The CAC has been meeting regularly since that time with each member bringing their own perspective and concerns to the discussion.
 We worked as a group to respectfully listen to each other and to the community as we thoughtfully considered a range of ideas, opinions, redevelopment scenarios, technical information and potential actions.
+Although there was not unanimity on all of the strategies, the group did reach consensus on the overall vision and plan.